There is growing interest across the world - and within our club! - in the Traditional kayak skills used by Inuit Peoples of Greenland.

 They are less stressful on the paddlers joints and the Standard Greenland Roll is about body rotation and floatation and does not require upper body strength or muscle power.
 It is ideal for women and older paddlers taking up kayaking but obviously a good technique for anyone to learn.

 Use of Greenland paddles is growing.
 A number of regular paddlers at Haverfordwest Kayak Club use Greenland paddles exclusively with others using them for skills practice.
-Our experience is that it is easier to achieve the Greenland roll than the a standard roll but the Greenland rolling techniques are easily transferable to whichever paddle you choose.
+Our experience is that it is easier to achieve the Greenland roll than other rolls but the Greenland rolling techniques are easily transferable to whichever paddle you choose.

 For excellent DVDs on Greenland rolling: